Manchester Square, Los Angeles: Demographics

 The following data applies to Manchester Square within the boundaries set by Mapping L.A.:

-A total of 11,594 people lived in Manchester Square's 1.01 square miles, according to the 2000 U.S. census—averaging 11,448 people per square mile, about the same as the population density in the city as a whole.
+A total of approximately 11,594 people lived in Manchester Square's 1.01 square miles, according to the 2000 U.S. census—averaging 11,448 people per square mile, about the same as the population density in the city as a whole.
 The median age was 34, about the same as the rest of the city.
 The percentages of residents aged 11 to 18 and 65 and above were among the county's highest.